Our Audubon Chapter

 Great Birding Opportunities

-Members have a great diversity of birding sites to visit in Porter and Lake Counties.
-These sites host more bird species than anywhere else in Indiana.
+The diversity of birding sites in Porter and Lake Counties host more bird species than anywhere else in Indiana.
 Many birding sites are National Audubon recognized Important Bird Areas.
-Read more about the great BIRDING SITES to visit.
+Read more by visiting BIRDING LOCATIONS.

 |